mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    To better understand the powers associated with buses, branches, and generators that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, we suggest referring to the tutorials on [DC Power Flow Analysis](@ref DCPowerAnalysisTutorials).
+    To better understand the powers associated with buses, branches, and generators that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, see the tutorials on [DC Power Flow Analysis](@ref DCPowerAnalysisTutorials).

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
-For example, users have the option to print the results in the REPL using any units that have been configured:
+Users can use any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
+For example, users can print the results in the REPL using any units that have been configured:
 ```@example ComputationDCPowers
 @power(MW, pu)
 printBranchData(analysis)